If you loved Jacky in the Kingdom of Women, try The Jews

 What they share

-Theyboth carry the playful mood tag, and they sit in Comedy territory.
+Theyboth carry the outsider, playful mood tags, and they sit in Comedy territory.
 If that's the register that drew you to Jacky in the Kingdom of Women, the second film will land in a comparable space — through a different lens.

 What The Jews is